We receive lots of questions about the Marble Arch London BID Levy. So we’ve compiled a list of answers to the most frequently asked questions here.

 At the other end of the scale charities and schools receive a 90% discount on their BID Levy, similar to the mandatory relief for charities and schools under the business rates system.

 The BID Levy is collected by the Billing Authority, in our case Westminster City Council.
-Their collection agents, Capita, collect BID Levy from the eight BIDs in Westminster, of which Marble Arch London is one.
+Their collection agents, Capita, collect BID Levy from the nine BIDs in Westminster, of which Marble Arch London is one.

 If you have a specific billing enquiry, for example you have paid the BID Levy but are still getting reminder bills or have received a summons, please call the Capita BIDs team on 020 8315 2112 Monday to Friday 8:30am-5:30pm or email them.